 She has completed ten consecutive London Marathon, raising money for Barnardos and Sickle Cell Society.

-Her production company is developing a situation comedy, an animated feature film and other film and drama projects.
+Her production company is developing a situation comedy set in the Caribbean, an animated feature film and other film and drama projects.

 She has been: